 How do you make money while traveling the world full-time?
 How much does it cost to be a digital nomad?
 What did you do with all your stuff?
 Is it safe to wander around the world solo as a woman?
 What bank accounts are good for nomads?
 How do you date and make friends with a lifestyle like this?

-With seven years of full-time travel under my belt, I get these kinds of questions a lot.
+With nine years of full-time travel under my belt, I get these kinds of questions a lot.
 And so every few years I chime in with a giant post full of answers, updated to reflect how travel has changed, how I have changed, how my business has changed along the way.